skienzmatishun/rippreport/content/p/mountain-medicine/transcript.md

       THE CONFLICT:
       * September 3, 2025: Harry Still was arrested in Bay Minette for an alleged skirmish with Matt Franklin.
       * Initial action by Bay Minette Police: Motion filed to commit Still to a mental institution; Circuit Court Judge Scott Tayor dismissed the motion.
-      * Municipal Trial (Bay Minette): Judge Marcus McDowell found Harry Still guilty.
+      * Municipal Trial (Bay Minette): Judge Marcus McDowell found Harry Still not guilty.
       * Appeal/Jury Trial (Circuit Court): Jury found Harry Still NOT GUILTY, presided over by Judge Clark Stankowski.
       * Previous issues: Marcus McDowell was subject to Alabama Bar complaints from Still regarding the Ronan McSherry case.